25 Photos of Everyday Things Taken from a Side You Rarely See

 A leaf in winter

 This cherry leaf is the lone survivor of what seems to be a harsh winter, based on the ice encompassing it.
-It almost has a calming effect, just like these other 25 calming photos.

 These paper lanterns are often associated with festivals.
 But how often do we look up at them?